-The board considers that the Regulatory Accounts, which include the Strategic Report and the Directors' Report, taken as a whole is fair, balanced and understandable and provides the information necessary for shareholders to assess the Company's performance, business model and strategy.
+The board considers that the annual reports and accounts, which include the Strategic Report and the Report of the Directors, taken as a whole is fair, balanced and understandable and provides the information necessary for shareholders to assess the Company's performance, position, business model and strategy.

-The directors explain, at page 2, the Core Principles behind the Company's strategy and, at page 33, their responsibility for preparing the Strategic Report, the Directors' Report and the Regulatory Accounts, have reported, at page 32 in the Directors' Report that the Company is a going concern and have included the Report of the Independent Auditor to the Company at pages 34 and 35 of these Regulatory Accounts.
+The directors explain, at page 2, the Core Principles behind the Company's strategy and, at page 33, their responsibility for preparing the Strategic Report, the Report of the Directors and the Regulatory Accounts, have reported, at page 32 in the Report of the Directors that the Company is a going concern and have included the Report of the Independent Auditor to the Company at pages 34 and 35 of these Regulatory Accounts.